storyblok/storyblok-vue-example/README.md

 # Example project with Vue.js and Storyblok

 > In this example you can see how you can integrate Storyblok - an Api-based CMS - in a Vue.js project.
-> Image you have a single page application and want some pages editable with a CMS.
+> Imagine you have a single page application and want some pages editable with a CMS.
 This is now possible with Storyblok.

 ## Build Setup